 A native of South Korea, Yuman Lee serves as an Assistant Professor of Music at Shorter University in Rome, Georgia.
-He teaches lyric diction, voice pedagogy, opera literature, voice seminar, class voice, and also gives private lessons.
+He teaches voice pedagogy, opera literature, art song literature, voice seminar, and also gives private lessons.
 He is a member of Pi Kappa Lambda, the honor society of music, and is also a member of the American Musicological Society as well as the National Association of Teachers of Singing.
 His students were consistently placed in many competitions, including NATS and the Rome Music Lovers Club.

 Dr. Lee holds a Doctor of Musical Arts in Vocal Performance from the School of Church Music, Southwestern Baptist Theological Seminary, Fort Worth, TX.
-As a recipient of James McKinney Outstanding Performer Award from the President of SWBTS, he performed with the Fort Worth Symphony Orchestra.
+As a recipient of the James McKinney Outstanding Performer Award from the President of SWBTS, he performed with the Fort Worth Symphony Orchestra.
 While there, he was selected as a vocal arts honors recitalist 2009-2010, 2011-2012, and 2013-2014.

 Prior to moving to Los Angeles, Lee received his Bachelor of Music degree in Vocal Arts, with a minor in piano, from Kyung Hee University, Seoul, South Korea.
 As a junior, Lee directed a hundred-voice ensemble.
 As a senior, aside from the regular courses within the music school, Lee worked on La Boheme, Don Giovanni, and La Traviata in numerous opera workshops.
 In addition, at a graduation ceremony, he won the Distinguished Service Award from the President of the university.

 Repertoire – (Operas, Oratorios, Sacred pieces, and Song Cycles) – Don Giovanni, Cosi Fan Tutte, Le Nozze di Figaro, Don Pasquale, I Capuleti e I Montecchi, La Boheme, Bach BWV 80 (Ein feste Burg ist Gott), BWV 82 (Ich habe genug), Messiah, Missa in tempore belli, Creation, Requiem (Mozart and Verdi), Elijah, Ein Deutsches Requiem, Fantasia on Christmas Carols, Five Mystical Songs, Christmas Oratorio, Winterreise, Dichterliebe, Vier ernste Gesänge, Songs of Travel, Let us garlands bring, Don Quichotte à Dulcinée, Erlkönig, and more.